pyrsia/pyrsia/docs/developers/pyrsia-architecture-and-use-cases.md

 - request status information about the local artifact storage
 - request status information about the p2p connection status
 - request the addition of a new authorized node (_Authorized nodes only_)
+- request starting a new build from source

 ### Artifact Service